jacobhmurphy/ninja-tasker/README.md

 \*\* Back-end

-- create an express server
+- create an express server - DONE
-- create a GET route in express server
+- create a GET route in express server - DONE
-- GET route should render the html page created from mock up
+- GET route should render the html page created from mock up - DONE
-- set up express with a view engine to render html files
+- set up express with a view engine to render html files - DONE
-- add styles to the html page
+- add styles to the html page - DONE
 - use a data structure LIST(array) to store to do items
 - add dummy data to LIST
 - pass the LIST to the html page created from mock up